AlenaGM/mon-carnet/README.md

 # Mon Carnet📔

-JavaScript Notes App: Implements validation when adding new notes and saves the notes in the browser's Local Storage.
+JavaScript Notes App: includes validation when adding new notes and saves the notes in the browser's Local Storage.
 <br><br>

 ## Result